kingsdigitallab/kdl-vqa/README.md

 ### Output

-* **/data/answers/**: contains the generated answers.
+* **./data/answers/**: contains the generated answers.
 Each json file contains all the answers for an image
-* **/data/describe.log**: a log of the processing for monitoring and performance purpose
+* **./data/describe.log**: a log of the processing for monitoring and performance purpose

 ## Options

 ### Command line

-For more additional options see:
+For more options see:

 `python bvqa.py -h`